adityaramesh/lantern/README.md

 # Agenda

 ## Stage 2
-- File with default training and testing function implementations
-- Port adadelta
-- Port the csv logger so that we can use it for the optimizers
 - Function to set up default command-line arguments
 - Test on a simple example

-## Stage 3
-- Port the other optimizers

 # Future Features